 For open-shell electronic configurations, it is possible that a spin-unrestricted calculation will converge better than a spin-restricted one.
 Thus, if the molecule is not going to be used as a fragment (in which case it must be spin-restricted) then it is recommended to perform a spin-unrestricted calculation in a high-spin configuration.
 This is particularly useful for molecules with multiple radical centra, such bi- or multi-nuclear transition metal complexes.
 After a high-spin calculation of the complex has converged one can perform a broken-symmetry low-spin calculation using the high-spin results as a restart and a SpinFlip feature.
-See also Tutorial 11 for an example of this approach.
+See also a tutorial on spin coupling of an iron compound for an example of this approach.